 This means we’ll have to manufacture more before we can fulfil your entire order, increasing the availability estimate for the item.

 All our products are handmade from natural materials, therefore, please allow at least 5% tolerance on all sizes quoted.
 We try to be as accurate as possible with sizes quoted however all sizes quoted are approximate

-Payment is usually by credit or debit card and is taken when the Order is placed.
+Payment is usually by credit or debit card and is taken when the order is placed.
 This is to protect us from card fraud.
-Cheques are acceptable as a form of payment.
+Cheques are accepted as a form of payment.
 Tweedmill is entitled to refuse any Order placed by you.

 If you have paid by cheque and we owe you a full or partial refund, we will send a refund cheque for the correct amount.

 If your order is accepted, we will confirm acceptance to you by online electronic means (“Confirmation”) to the email address you have given us on the Order.
 The Order will then be fulfilled around the estimated date set out in the Confirmation or, if the Confirmation does not contain such a date, within 30 days.
 If you do not receive a confirmation email, please contact us to ensure your Order has been accepted.

 You undertake that all details you provide to us for the purpose of purchasing Products or services which may be offered by us on our website will be correct, that the credit or debit card which you use is your own and that there are sufficient funds or credit facilities to cover the cost of any Products or services.
 We reserve the right to obtain validation and verification of the authenticity of your credit or debit card details before providing you with any Products or services.